dsi-clinic/deep-learning-tutorial/README.md

 There was no specific notebook for this lesson.
 We reviewed the computer vision notebook and spent more time talking about cross-entropy loss, how PyTorch implements loss functions, and how back propagation works.

+#### Activity

+Implement the code from the computer vision tutorial notebook using the `main` branch of this repo as a base.

 ### Lesson 5: Transformers & Natural Language Processing

 Text classification using Huggingface: https://colab.research.google.com/drive/1IXcGDt83mhtkNO13rFNDvIh3zSCo2sIV?usp=sharing